-- · to show you all the ways native speakers use to guess unknown words. - · to help you with other reading skills e.g. scanning and understanding. - · to make it easier to increase your reading IELTS score and study and university. - · to reduce your time with a dictionary if you practise all the ways.
+- · to show you all the ways native speakers use to guess unknown words. - · to help you with other reading skills e.g. scanning and understanding. - to make it easier to increase your reading IELTS score and help you to study at university. - to reduce your time with a dictionary if you practise all the ways.